 What Happens If You Use Regular Sockets On An Impact Driver?

-Using regular sockets on an impact driver can damage the socket or cause it to shatter, leading to potential injury.
-It can also harm the impact driver.
+Using regular sockets on an impact driver can result in socket failure, including cracking or shattering, which can lead to injury.
+It can also damage fasteners and reduce the efficiency of the tool.

 Can You Use An Impact Driver Without Impact Sockets?